 This versatile markup calculator will help you calculate:

-- revenue, markup and margin given cost and gross profit.
+- revenue (or markup price), markup, and margin (given cost and gross profit)

 Simply enter the cost and the other business metric depending on the desired output and press "Calculate".
 You can copy/paste the results easily using the clipboard icon next to each value.